 Electronic Signature means an electronic symbol or process attached to, or logically associated with, a record and used by a person with the intent to sign the record.

 (US Department of Education definitions)

-(OS Department of Education definition

 Email Use Policy

 A Midwives College of Utah (MCU) email address provides a primary means of communication, allows for collaborative communication, and should be used in a professional manner.
 All communication using the MCU email account is subject to the privacy and confidentiality rules and regulations governing the subject of the communication and the recipients.
 Official email communication from and between MCU employees and students should be made only through the @midwfery.edu Gmail system; the use of non-MCU email for sending MCU information is prohibited.